Edge of chaos as critical local symmetry breaking in dissipative nonautonomous systems: GEOMETRICAL RESONANCE ANALYSIS

 In general, if $z_{GR}(t)$ is a GR solution of Eq.~(2), it must satisfy

 and hence

 is a GR solution of Eq.~(1) for a given set of initial conditions $\left[ x_{0}\equiv x(t=0),\overset{.}{x}_{0}\equiv\overset{.}{x}\left( t=0\right) \right] $.
-Definitions (3)-(5) give rise to the following distinguishing properties.
-First, in contrast with the case of steady potentials$^{2}$, where $f_{GR}$ is univocally determined from an algebraic equation involving the single GR solution associated with a given set of initial conditions, one has to solve a differential equation for $f_{GR}$ in the present general case and obtain the initial values $f_{GR}\left( t=0\right) \equiv f_{GR,0} ,\overset{.}{f}_{GR}(t=0)\equiv\overset{.}{f}_{GR,0}$ as a part of the whole solution.
-This is because the GR scenario for nonsteady potentials involves \textit{two} reference frames, the V-frame being non-inertial in the general case.
-Second, conditions (3)-(4) are equivalent to the local energy conservation requirement
+After assuming that $V(z)$ is infinitely differentiable, definitions (3)-(5) give rise to the following distinguishing properties.
+First, in contrast with the case of standing potentials [2], where $f_{GR}$ is univocally determined from an algebraic equation involving the single GR solution associated with a given set of initial conditions, one has to solve a differential equation for $f_{GR}$ in the present general case and obtain the initial values $f_{GR}\left( t=0\right) \equiv f_{GR,0},\overset{.}{f} _{GR}(t=0)\equiv\overset{.}{f}_{GR,0}$ as a part of the whole solution.
+This is because the GR scenario for modulated potentials involves \textit{two} reference frames, the V-frame being non-inertial in the general case.
+Second, conditions (3)-(4) are equivalent to the local (i.e., dependent on the initial conditions) energy conservation requirement

 in the V-frame, while one has the requirement of a different local invariant in the L-frame:

 After Taylor expanding the potential, the local invariant $I_{GR}$ can be recast into the more transparent form